ssMaritime.com & ssMaritime.net

 MS Rangatani (1)

-Rangitane in the Panama canal, heading northbound and seen in the Miraflores Locks
+Rangitane in the Panama Canal, heading northbound and seen in the Miraflores Locks

-© Simplon - Visit www.simplonpc.co.uk
+Photo by © Simplon - Visit www.simplonpc.co.uk

 Rangitane was the last of the trio to be built by John Brown of Clydebank.
 She was completed in November 1929, and departed Southampton on December 20, 1929 for her maiden voyage to New Zealand.
 However, the youngest of the “Rangi” trio would meet disaster 11 years later during World War II.